lstak/node-sapgw/README.md

 * metadata (callback): fetch the metadata description and pass as JavaScript object to callback function
 * collections (callback): fetch the collections (consumption model) and pass as JavaScript to callback

 The example.js file shows how to use the module.
+To run the examples:

-    node example.js
+    > node example.js

 ```javascript
 var Gateway = require('sapgw'),